-The philosophical doctrine of relationalism with regard to space and time has it roots in the early modern natural philosophy of Descartes, Leibniz and Huygens but (arguably) takes its most precise form in the work of Mach and Poincaé (Barbour (2009)).
-In essence, it is a position as to the relative ontological status of relations between material bodies and the entities or objects constituted by space and time themselves.
+The philosophical doctrine of relationalism with regard to space and time has it roots in the early modern natural philosophy of Descartes, Leibniz and Huygens, but (arguably) takes its most precise form in the work of Mach and Poincaré (Barbour (2009)).
+In essence, it is a position with regard to the relative ontological status of relations between material bodies, on the one hand, and the entities or objects constituted by space and time themselves, on the other.
 A relationalist is taken to hold that the relations are primary and that space and time are merely derived or abstracted based upon them.
-In the context of a theory containing a concept of dynamical spacetime such as general relativity it is not entirely clear what relationalism as it was originally conceived should be taken to mean and the modern philosophical discussion is replete with positions which are taken to be either pro- or anti- some version of relationalism.
-Our purpose here will not be to survey this literature nor explicitly analyse its connection with the indeterminism issue of the previous section in terms of the famous hole argument.10 Rather, we will concern ourselves the notion of reductive spacetime relationalism that is presented by the relevant authors in their argument towards our first denial of time.
+In the context of a theory, such as general relativity, that contains a concept of dynamical spacetime as well as matter free solutions, it is not entirely clear what relationalism as it was originally conceived should be taken to mean, and the modern philosophical discussion is replete with positions which are taken to be either pro- or anti- some version of relationalism.
+Our purpose here will not be to survey this literature nor explicitly analyse its connection with the indeterminism issue of the previous section in terms of the famous hole argument.
+Rather, we will initially concern ourselves with the notion of reductive spacetime relationalism that is presented by the relevant authors in their argument towards our first denial of time.
 A second, importantly different notion of temporal relationalism will be discussed in §4.2.

-$^{^9 \}mathrm{See}$ Belot (2007, §4.3) and Thébault (2011a) for discussion of the relationship between quantisation and reduction
+$^{13}\mathrm{See}$ Belot (2007, §4.3) and Thébault (2011) for discussion of the relationship between quantization and reduction.